Taking Care of Your Toy Size

 THIS IS A MUST READ

 The toy size Miniature Schnauzer is relatively new to the veterinary practice.
 Most veterinarians have never seen a one pound eight week old schnauzer puppy.
-Because of their tiny size, veterinarian sometimes assume that they are a runt (prone to health problems), or that a heart or liver condition exists and is responsible for the puppy
+Because of their tiny size, veterinarians sometimes assume that they are a runt (prone to health problems), or that a heart or liver condition exists and is responsible for the puppy’s small size.
+Though in some cases this could be true, in most cases it is not.
+I have spent many years of breeding down the size of these precious little ones, and therefore don’t have runts.
+One pound eight week old puppies are very common for me.
+Occasionally I have whole litters of these tiny babies.

 The liver’s job is to cleanse the blood of toxins.
 When a liver shunt occurs it prevents this job from being accomplished.
 The blood vessels responsible for feeding the liver have, in most cases, bypassed the liver.
 It has always been believed that this is a hereditary condition or a birth defect.
 New findings indicate that in some cases it can be brought on by stress.
 In any case, it can be diagnosed properly without surgery.
 A simple blood test can show an indication of a liver shunt.
 This test combined with a test done by fasting (a bile acid test) can give you a good idea of whether or not it does exist.
 If a shunt does exist, then surgery is necessary.